 Pre-kindergarten (early childhood) enrollment includes both the students enrolled in programs operated by the school district and those operated by collaborative community partners.
-Pre-kindergarten students must be four years of age by September 1 of the year in which they are enrolled in the program and the program must provide a minimum of 12 hours of instruction per week.
-The full-time equivalence (FTE) of these students is counted on the following basis:
+Pre-kindergarten students must be four years of age by September 1 of the year in which they are enrolled in the program.
+Through the 2015 - 16 school year, the program was required to provide a minimum of 12 hours of instruction per week and a pre-kindergarten student was required to attend 24 hours a week in order to be counted as a full-time equivalent (FTE).
+The pre-kindergarten program requirements changed for the 2016-17 year and all programs are required to offer 1500 minutes of instruction per week (48,000 per year), which is the equivalent of 25 hours to be counted as a FTE.